 Kampot is a river town, and any visitor should spend some time on, or at least near, the river.
 All of the riverside guesthouses and resorts in town offer a raft of river activities (get it?) for guests and non-guests, including fishing expeditions, river cruises, stand-up paddleboarding, kayaking, wakeboarding, and even water skiing.
 If all of this seems too ambitious, just jump in and go for a swim.
 When swimming, be aware that there are long-tail boats putting along the river, particularly around dusk, when they head home for the day, as well as sunset cruise boats, so be sure to stay out of their way.
 Guesthouses including Greenhouse and Naga House have dedicated platforms for jumping into the river, and Champa Lodge has its own tiny beach.
 And no, there are no crocodiles in the Kampot river (it’s an urban myth).

 Even if you’re not into water sports, you can enjoy a sunset cruise on the Kampot River.
 Many of the resorts in town offer their own boat rides or can hook you up with a nearby operator.
 Travel agents in town also sell tickets, which usually cost between $5 and $10.
 Drinks are almost always available on the boat, and usually your first beer is included in the ticket price — check before you buy your ticket.
 Be aware that some of the more rambunctious guesthouses (such as Naga House and Mad Monkey) run sunset cruises of the backpacker-party-boat variety, so if that’s not your scene, consider hiring a private boat through your guesthouse.
-Captain Chim’s also has a daily sunset cruise that you can book at their guesthouse for $5.
+Find out more about how to pick a sunset cruise in Kampot.

 You can rent a bicycle for as little as $1 a day from many guesthouses in Kampot.
 Depending on your level of enthusiasm for exercise, you can take a turn around the stunning rice paddies surrounding Kampot or cycle to Teuk Chhou, a swimming hole about 9 kilometers (5.5 miles) outside of town.
 Ambitious cyclists can go to Kep, 25 kilometers (15 miles) away, but it will be a hot, sweaty ride.
 Our recommendation, admittedly on the lazy side, is to just cycle around town and take in the Kampot architecture, then maybe go for a spin just outside of town in the rice paddies before coming home to reward yourself with a cool drink by the river.